LisaMcCormack/CV/README.md

 Responsible for ensuring final month end profit and loss statement and balance sheet are submitted to the Group consolidator.
 Assisted auditors by putting together year end audit file.

+**Assistant Accoutant, The Coal Authority, UK ** (February 2010 - January 2011)

+Issued sales invoices, statements and chased debt.
+Provided cover for the purchase ledger controller.
+Filed the monthly Construction Industry Scheme tax return.
+Calculated interest on security funds and provided valuation reports.
+Accruals and prepayments journals.

+**Finance and Administration Officer, Skanska, UK ** (August 2007 - February 2010)

+Paid subcontractor invoices.
+Co-managed small projects around the hospital – assisted with pricing, sending out quotes, organising job cards to engineers and ensured timely completion of all projects and correct invoicing to the Trust.
+Organised call out of subcontractors for repairs and maintenance.